Dayhun/TAMWOOD_Frontend/02-CSS/README.md

     -   Git is a version management system that helps you record and manage your own code and history.
     -   GitHub is a cloud-based hosting service that manages Git repositories.
 -   pull vs clone

     -   pull : we can get every update from the branch.
     -   clone : make a full copy from the github.
 Kind of download.

+-   why do we need git commit message?
+    -   if we have some problems, we can check git log and find the comment that problem came.